ESPRI-Mod/synda/sdt/doc/files.md

-# Synda Files
+# Synda Files and Folders

-This document describes most important files in use in Synda
+This document describes most important files and folders in use in Synda

+## Files

 ### credentials.conf

-This file contains user credentials (e.g. ESGF openid)
+This file contains user credentials (e.g. ESGF openid).

 Location is *$HOME/sdt/conf/credentials.conf* for source installation and */etc/synda/sdt/credentials.conf* for system package installation.

 --------------------------------------------------------

+### sdt.conf

+This file contains configuration parameters.

+Location is *$HOME/sdt/conf/sdt.conf* for source installation and */etc/synda/sdt/sdt.conf* for system package installation.

+## Folders

 ### data